 Back to Top

-11 Creative Landscaping Advertising Ideas to Grow Your Business
+11 Creative Landscaping and Lawn Care Advertising Ideas to Grow Your Business

-Running a landscaping business isn’t just about creating beautiful outdoor spaces.
-It’s about keeping your crew busy, filling your schedule with profitable jobs, and building a reputation that earns repeat work.
+Running a landscaping or lawn care business isn't just about creating beautiful outdoor spaces.
+It's about keeping your crew busy, filling your schedule with profitable jobs, and building a reputation that earns repeat work.

 If you're already investing in digital marketing but not seeing the ROI you expected, it might be time to rethink your approach.

-Here are 11 strategic, straightforward advertising ideas designed to help landscaping business owners like you generate quality leads, book more jobs, and grow revenue—all aligned with Scorpion’s RevenueMAX framework.
+Here are 11 strategic, straightforward advertising ideas designed to help landscaping business owners generate quality leads, book more jobs, and grow revenue, all aligned with Scorpion's RevenueMAX framework.

 1. Use Social Media to Tell Visual Stories

-Your projects are your portfolio—and social media is where they should shine.
-Instagram, Facebook, and TikTok let you show transformations in real time, giving potential clients a sense of your skill, attention to detail, and design eye.
+Your projects are your portfolio, and social media is where they should shine.
+Instagram, Facebook, and TikTok let you show transformations in real time, giving potential customers a sense of your skill, attention to detail, and design eye.

 Why It Matters

-• Build credibility with potential clients who want to see proof of your work.
+• Build credibility with potential customers who want to see proof of your work.

 • Create an emotional connection by showing the lifestyle your designs support.